 In 1975, Fleetwood Mac’s second self-titled album was released, which was well-received by music critics.

 The success of the album Rumors was really overwhelming.
-Some of the band’s best-known hits are included in release, such as The Chain, Dreams, and Don’t Stop.
+Some of the band’s best-known hits are included in releases, such as The Chain, Dreams, and Don’t Stop.

 In 1979, Fleetwood Mac released their next effort, Tusk: an album that, even though it was well-received, did not achieve the same success as its predecessor.
 With a more experimental sound approach, the band members claim that it is an album that they recorded with great difficulty.